OlgaLazarenko/Companies_Annual_Income_Taxes/README.md

 ### The purpose of the project:
 - [x] Read the data from the dataset using Python Pandas
 - [x] Remove rows with duplicates at the column 'year_of_assessment'
+- [] Sort the data by the column 'year_of_assessment' ascening order
 - [] Validate the data, remove the duplicate rows, the rows containing invalid values or nulls
 - [] Write the validated data to the output files
 - [] Write the invalid data to the errors files, if possible perform the data correction